-Today La Paloma is the city on the beach that offers the best services in Rocha, with numerous hotels, restaurants and old cinema, a casino and numerous nightclubs.
-However, during the winter season it is an ideal peaceful and quiet place full of harmony and nature.
-The beaches surrounding the town are truly beautiful.
-On calm days, La Balconada the main beach, is a giant pool of deep clear water.
+Today La Paloma is the city on the beach that offers the best services in Rocha, with numerous hotels, restaurants and old cinema, a casino and various nightclubs.
+However, during the winter season, it is an ideal peaceful and quiet place full of harmony and nature.
+The beaches surrounding the town are stunning.
+On calm days, La Balconada, the main beach, is a giant pool of deep clear water.
 Los Botes another beach nearby is the main attraction and full of activity when the skilled fishermen return with their catch and arrive with their boat.
 Visitors arriving in July during the winter holidays can watch the black-necked swans and pink flamingos.

 La Pedrera is one of the oldest coastal towns of Rocha perched on a high cliff with exceptional views of the ocean and coast of Rocha.